NeneWang/mastery-cli/utils/dsa-cli/prompt/subsets-ii.md

 ---
 title: Subsets II
 description: Given an integer array nums that may contain duplicates, return all possible subsets (the power set).

-The solution set must not contain duplicate subsets.
-Return the solution in any order.
 tags: [medium, backtracking]
 link: https://leetcode.com/problems/subsets-ii/
 images: []